The latest chapter in a series of articles looking back at each campaign from the Crucible era.

-Davis and White teamed up with Neal Foulds to win the 1988 World Cup – ending Higgins and Ireland’s dominance in the tournament, albeit only after the decision was taken to split the island into north and south teams.
+Davis and White teamed up with Neal Foulds to win the 1988 World Cup – ending Higgins and Ireland’s dominance in the tournament, albeit only after the decision was taken to split the island into teams from the north and south of the island.

 Around this period on the regular circuit, numerous finals and semi-finals were being contested between Davis and White too, with the latter now established as the world’s number two.

 Davis ultimately enjoyed the better of their duels, but it was often close, as underlined in their 1987 UK Championship final in Preston.